San Antonio Museum of Art: Latin American

 The museum has one of the most comprehensive collections of Latin American art in the United States.
 The collection is housed in the Nelson A. Rockefeller Center for Latin American Art, which opened to the public in 1998.
 The center offers an overview of artwork from Mexico, Central and South America, and many counties of the Caribbean, and one of the world's most important repositories of Latin American folk art with a collection numbering over 7,000 objects.

 Contemporary

 A significant portion of the museum's Contemporary collection is devoted to post-World War II American painting and sculpture, including an emphasis on modernist abstraction.
 In addition, it has always been committed to the collection of Contemporary Texas Art, and it features paintings and sculpture produced by Texas artists form the last 1960s to present day.
 The collection includes two sculptures by San Antonio-born Bonnie MacLeary.

+Oceanic

+The museum also contains a collection devoted to Oceanic art, found on the fourth floor of the Nancy Brown Negley West Tower.
+Works from Papua New Guinea and French Polynesia comprise a large part of the collection.
+Maori, Hawaiian, and Aboriginal Australian art can also be found in the collection.